4 Starbucks Policies That Drive Customers Crazy

 Starbucks has several policies that both baristas and customers consistently misunderstand, which almost always ends with an unhappy patron.

-Seattle attorney Melody Overton identifies the four most confusing policies on her blog, StarbucksMelody.com.
+Seattle attorney Melody Overton has clarified the four most confusing policies in a recent post on her blog, StarbucksMelody.com.

 1. The refill policy.
-Starbucks offers unlimited free refills — no matter what your original drink order was — as long as you’re inside the store and you’re a Starbucks Rewards member at the Green and Gold levels.
+Starbucks offers unlimited free refills — no matter what your original drink order was — as long as you’re inside the store.

 “Once you leave the store, it is NOT a refill,” Overton explains.
 “However, the only items that can be offered to you at the refill price [ie. free] are as follows: Iced Coffee, Brewed Coffee (such as the coffee of the day, such as Pike Place Roast — not a Clover-brewed coffee), Iced Tea, and hot tea.”
 The hot tea refill comes with an extra tea bag.